telekinesis-inc/telekinesis/README.md

 print(await return_dict())
 # >> {'int': 10, 'str': 'asdf', 'list': [1, 2, ≈ function <lambda>...]}
 ```
+To summarize:
+* Primitives or built in types (`str`, `bytes`, `int`, `float`, `bool`, `NoneType`, `range` and `slice`) are sent directly (meaning they'll be encoded using `bson` on one side and decoded on the other)
+* Collections (`dict`, `list` and `set`) are encoded recursively
+* Telekinesis objects are passed directly
+* Everything else is wrapped in a Telekinesis object so it can be manipulated from the other side.

-One last thing to note is that whenever a Telekinesis object is passed back to its creator, it gets converted back to the original object it was wrapping.
+One other thing to note is that whenever a Telekinesis object is passed back to its creator, it gets converted back to the original object it was wrapping.
 For example:

 ```python
 broker.entrypoint, _ = await tk.create_entrypoint(